foreversunyao/foreversunyao.github.io/_posts/2016-03-05-linuxprocess.md

 Threads are not independent unlike process
 Thread can access only address in task
 A process starts another process in two phases.
 First the process creates a fork of itself, an identical copy.
 Then the forked process executes an exec to replace the forked process with the target child process.
+All threads of a process share its virtual address space and system resources.

 **Address Space**